PyWaves/WavesDataFeed/README.md

 ## Getting Started

-You start WDF with this command:
+You can start WDF with this command:

     java -jar wdf-1.5.0.jar wdf.conf